Features for Items & Categories

 Create Title line

-1. In items Product Features click New or to an Empty line
+- In Item Product Features, click New or select an empty line.

 Note

-All following product features will be indented by one space.
-Indentation is only for internalorganisational purposes and is not inclooded in any external publications.
+All following product features are indented by one space.
+This indentation is only for internal organizational purposes and is not included in external publications.

 Feature Groups

-Feature Groups are lines that consist of more features.
-Feature Groups have the same list of features on every item or category, this is different again Title because titles can be different.
-A typical scenario for a Feature Group is Size which consists of features like Width, Height, and Depth.
-Before you can use Feature Group you need to define it.
+Feature Groups are lines that consist of multiple features.
+Feature Groups have the same list of features on every item or category, unlike Titles, which can differ.
+A typical example of a Feature Group is Size, which can consist of features such as Width, Height, and Depth.
+Before you can use a Feature Group, you need to define it.

 Create Feature Group line

-1. In items Product Features click New or to an Empty line
+- In Item Product Features, click New or select an empty line.

 Feature Value Set

-Pimics use a Feature Value Set to define different allowed values on different items or categories but for the same feature.
-Typical use is for colors, different products can be paid by different colors, but the color sets are different per product group/type.
-In this case you create Feature Value Set for each Product Type.
+Pimics uses a Feature Value Set to define different allowed values on different items or categories for the same feature.
+A typical use case is colors: different products can be available in different colors, but the allowed color set can vary by product group or type.
+In that case, create a Feature Value Set for each product type.

 Create Feature Value Set

-Before you start creating a Feature Value Set you need to define all values on the feature.
-See how to define values on feature.
-The steps below shows how to define it on items, the similar steps can be used also for categories.
+Before you create a Feature Value Set, define all values on the feature first.
+See To create a new Feature.
+The steps below show how to define it on items; similar steps can also be used for categories.

-2. Select an item where you'd like to define other set and select action Features
+- Select an item where you want to define a different set, and then select Features.

-3. Select a line with a feature that has defined values (See how to define values on feature)
+- Select a line with a feature that already has defined values.

-4. Under the group Values select action Create Value Set
+- In the Values group, select Create Value Set.

-1. The new set has been created and the field Value Set gets a new value
+- A new set is created, and the Value Set field receives a new value.

-5. Select See Values and change the field Value Allowed
+- Select See Values and change the Value Allowed field.

-7. Select another item that will use the same values and select action Features
+- Select another item that will use the same values and select Features.

-8. Set field Value Set to the same value as it was in 4.1
+- Set the Value Set field to the same value created in step 4.1.

-1. Now both items use the same values
+- Both items now use the same values.

 Add new value into Feature Set

-The value needs to be created in Feature Values first and then defined in all feature sets.
+The value must first be created in Feature Values and then defined in all feature sets.

-2. Select an Feature where you'd like to change values and open the card page
+- Select a feature where you want to change values and open the card page.

-3. In group Feature Values create a new line.
-More details in Define Values
+- In the Feature Values group, create a new line.

-1. The value has been created in all sets.
+- The value is created in all sets.

-2. If the value is allowed or disabled by default is defined by the configuration in Catalog Setup field New Feature Value in Sets
+- Whether the value is allowed or disabled by default is defined in Catalog Setup by the New Feature Value in Sets field.

-4. Select action Value Set Matrix it shows all value sets
+- Select Value Set Matrix to show all value sets.

-5. You can define if the new value is allowed or disabled for each sets
+- Define whether the new value is allowed or disabled for each set.

-If you have more than 20 sets it is better to open Value Sets and select lines where you'd like to change the value and run Value Set Matrix in this case it will be filtered for the selected lines.
+If you have more than 20 sets, it is better to open Value Sets, select the lines where you want to change the value, and then run Value Set Matrix.
+In that case, the matrix is filtered for the selected lines.

 Working with Item Attributes